gitpan/App-Sv/README.md

     Specifies the number of execution attempts.
-For every command execution that fails within `restart_delay`, a counter is incremented until it reaches this value when no further execution attempts are made and the command is marked as _fail_.
+For every command execution that fails within `restart_delay`, a counter is incremented until it reaches this value when no further execution attempts are made and the service is marked as _fatal_.
 Otherwise the counter is reset.
+A null value disables restart; for negative values restart is attempted indefinitely.
 The default value for this option is 8 start attempts.

 - run->{$name}->{restart\_delay}

     Delay service restart by this many seconds.
 The default is 1 second.
+For null and negative values, the default is used.

 - run->{$name}->{start\_wait}

     Number of seconds to wait before checking if the service is up and running and updating its state accordingly.
 The default is 1 second.
+For null and negative values, the default is used.

 - run->{$name}->{stop\_wait}

     Number of seconds to wait before checking if the service has stopped and sending it SIGKILL if it hasn't.
-The default is 2 seconds.
+The default is 0, meaning forced service shutdown is disabled.
+For null and negative values, the default is used.

 - run->{$name}->{umask}